zoidian/Naion-Mattress-cNFT/README.md

 A waste transfer note (WTN) is a legal document required for businesses to show they are correctly transferring non-hazardous waste to a licensed waste carrier.
 It serves as a legal agreement and creates an audit trail for the waste from production to disposal, which both the waste producer and the carrier must sign.
 Both parties must keep a copy for at least two years.

 ## Powered by Naion
-Strategic Consulting for a Sustainable Future.
+Strategic Consulting for a Sustainable Future.</br></br>
-Dan Naokes - CEO.
+Dan Naokes - CEO</br>
-Kai Pitt-Richardson - Technical Lead, Marketing and Communications.
+Kai Pitt-Richardson - Technical Lead, Marketing and Communications</br>
-Kartik Soneji - Lead Developer.
+Kartik Soneji - Lead Developer</br>